Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 The disadvantages of using Dolby Atmos-enabled elevation speakers are:

 - Requirements: your room needs to fit the installation requirements, i.e., a flat ceiling that isn’t too high and has a reflective surface.
-The speakers should also not be higher than half the wall height.
+Plus, the speakers should be no higher than half the wall height.

-- Audio spread: some of the Atmos effects in a movie may suit a more directional sound.
+- Audio spread: some Atmos effects in a movie may suit a more directional sound.

 The advantages of using overhead speakers are: